-The purpose of this Annex is to guide Operational Area jurisdictions and County agencies during an Excessive Temperature Event (heat or cold).
+The purpose of this Annex is to guide Operational Area jurisdictions and County agencies during an Excessive Temperature Events (heat or cold).
 This Annex identifies resources, actions and critical issues regarding a weather event, including monitoring, public information, and congregate care and/or shelter.
-The content of this Annex is based substantially on the Unified County of Orange and Operational Area Emergency Operations Plan (EOP), Joint Information System Annex, and Power Outage Annex.
-This Annex should be used in conjunction with those plans and other pre-established procedures, such as the Orange County Community Resources (OCCR) Temporary Emergency Shelter Procedures for the homeless during inclement weather.
+The content of this Annex is based substantially on the Unified County of Orange (County) and Operational Area (OA) Emergency Operations Plan (EOP), Joint Information System Annex, and Power Outage Annex.
+This Annex should be used in conjunction with those plans and other pre-established procedures, such as the Orange County Health Care Agency (HCA) procedures to open temporary emergency shelters.

-This Annex is intended to provide a written plan to assist city and county agencies with managing information and responding to an Excessive Temperature Event.
-As with all emergency plans, these guidelines will provide responders and decision makers with flexible tools and considerations as the situation dictates and justifies.
+This Annex is intended to provide a written plan to assist City and County agencies with managing information and responding to an Excessive Temperature Event.
+As with all emergency plans, these guidelines will provide responders and decision makers with flexible tools, options and considerations as the situation dictates and justifies.